 Preferred performance area: Gym

-Duration: 45 minutes, plus 90 mins for setup and 45 mins for tear down
+Duration: 45 minutes, plus 90 minutes for setup and 45 minutes for teardown